Charlie Cairoli: Cultural legacy

 Charlie Cairoli's name entered popular usage as a reference for clowns in general.
 The 2004 Chumbawamba song "Just Desserts", (about pieing) explicitly compared Cairoli's clown behaviour to the anarchist viewpoints espoused by Peter Kropotkin.
 Similarly, when Garry Bushell criticised The Verdict, he said that "to call it Clown Court would be an insult to Charlie Cairoli".
 Welsh pop group The Hepburns recorded a song entitled, "Charlie Cairoli's Ghost".

 In July 2008, Blackpool Council cabinet member, Tony Williams called for the erection of a statue of Cairoli in the resort, saying, "I have always wanted a statue of Charlie Cairoli in the town; after all he was the most famous clown in the world and brought more visitors to the town than any other single entertainer.
 Charlie has never been truly recognised for his massive contribution to Blackpool and we should honour our local heroes."

 The statue was subsequently erected in Blackpool's Stanley Park, but became the target of constant vandalism; on 23 October 2013, the statue was moved to within Blackpool Tower.

 Cairoli is mentioned in the 2014 television film Marvellous due to his friendship with the film's subject Neil Baldwin.
 Baldwin himself is a registered clown and used to perform in the circus which helped him to land his dream job as kitman at Stoke City.

-In October 2018 Cairoli was honoured with his own Heritage Tram - Boatcar 227 in red and ivory livery restored by the Civic Trust to its 1934 condition, with an image of his face on it, and nicknamed "Charlie's Tram".
+In October 2018 Cairoli was honoured with his own Blackpool Heritage Tram - Boatcar 227 in red and ivory livery restored by the Civic Trust to its 1934 condition, with an image of his face on it, and nicknamed "Charlie's Tram".